Ignas Brazdeikis: National team career

-Despite playing for Canada's national teams in youth tournaments and not having the Lithuanian citizenship, Brazdeikis has said that he would like to represent the Lithuania men's national basketball team in international competitions.
+Despite playing for Canada's national teams in youth tournaments and not having the Lithuanian citizenship, Brazdeikis stated that he wanted to represent Lithuania national team in international competitions.
 In January 2020, he officially applied to have his Lithuanian citizenship restored.
 On May 5, 2021, his Lithuanian citizenship was restored.
 Due to a change in Lithuanian laws, Brazdeikis also kept his Canadian citizenship.
-On June 22, 2022, he made his debut with the Lithuanian national team in a friendly game against Latvia.
+On June 22, 2022, he made his debut with Lithuania in a friendly game against Latvia.